superluminar-io/workshop/content/cleanup/_index.md

     ![superwerker cleanup](/screenshots/cleanup/cleanup-close-account-button.png)

-1. Repeat these steps for each of your subaccounts until only your root account remains.
+1. Repeat these steps for each of your subaccounts until only your root user account remains.
 1. Now use the same procedure to delete your root user account.